 buy-to-let investor

-Renting property in the UK is nothing new, but buy-to-let landlords and investors looking to rent out their properties have seen a rising tenant demand that is only expected to soar further over the coming years.
-This is down to a number of reasons, from changing lifestyle preferences towards flexible, city centre living to high house prices meaning people are getting onto the ladder later in life and so renting for longer.
+In recent years, buy-to-let landlords have seen a surge in tenant demand that is only expected to increase further over the coming years.
+This is down to factors including changing lifestyle preferences towards more flexible living arrangements, along with high house prices meaning people are renting for longer.

-Where a rental property is occupied by three or more people forming more than one ‘household’ (a household being a single person or members of the same family), with shared toilet, bathroom or kitchen facilities, this is classed as an HMO.
+Where a rental property is occupied by three or more people forming more than one ‘household’ (a household being a single person or members of the same family), with shared toilet, bathroom or kitchen facilities, this is classed as a house in multiple occupation, or an HMO.
 A ‘large HMO’ is where there are five or more occupants forming more than one household with shared facilities.
-Large HMOs, as well as certain regular HMOs, need a licence from the local council to operate.
+Large HMOs, as well as certain regular HMOs, need a licence from the local council to operate, and must comply with certain other regulations.

 Why choose an HMO?